thanosbag/thanosbag/README.md

 - 👋 Hi, I’m @thanosbag
 - 👀 I’m interested in Data Science !!!
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently working as Senior Data Scientist.
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on ML and AI!
-- 📫 How to reach me ...
+- 📫 How to reach me

 <!---
 thanosbag/thanosbag is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.